Do Shrooms Go Bad? Shelf Life, Storage & Potency Test (2025 Guide)

 A 2020 study by Lenz et al. identified two key enzymes responsible for the blueing reaction in Psilocybe cubensis:

-PsiP (Phosphatase) → Removes the phosphate group from psilocybin, converting it into psilocin.
+PsiP (Phosphatase): Removes the phosphate group from psilocybin, converting it into psilocin.

-PsiL (Laccase-like Oxidase) → Oxidizes psilocin, triggering polymerization into blue pigments.
+PsiL (Laccase-like oxidase): Oxidizes psilocin, triggering polymerization into blue pigments.

 - Injury disrupts the mushroom’s internal structure, exposing psilocybin to PsiP.

-- These radicals further oxidize into quinones, which then polymerize into complex blue pigments.
+- These radicals further oxidize into quinones.

 Figure on the right from: Lenz et al., 2020, Injury-Triggered Blueing Reactions of Psilocybe 'Magic' Mushrooms (Angewandte Chemie International Edition, 59, 1450–1454).